Las Vegas is known for its desert heat, but winter is an equally good time to visit the Strip.

 Bellagio Conservatory & Botanical Gardens

 The Conservatory & Botanical Gardens is a free attraction in the Bellagio lobby that changes with the season at least five times a year.
-The winter exhibit takes on a joyous holiday theme with a 42-foot-tall white fir Christmas tree, cozy gingerbread cottage, polar bears and other displays hand-crafted from more than 10,000 plants and flowers.
-If you only pick one spot to snap a selfie this winter, make it the Conservatory & Botanical Gardens.
-For the first time, sweet holiday treats are being sold this year.
+The current fall exhibit has a harvest theme, running through Nov.
+26 with colorful fall foliage and large-scale arrangements in the shape of mushrooms, sunflowers, and more with walk-through set pieces.
+If you only pick one spot to snap a selfie, make it the Conservatory & Botanical Gardens.
+You can also book a special wedding proposal package or an intimate Garden Table for a private dinner.

 Illuminarium

 Illuminarium, located just outside the main AREA15 building, is a fascinating space where unique environments come to life in a 4D experience.
 Visitors are surrounded by high-definition video and computer-generated images embellished with sounds, scents and vibrations in the floor.
-Illuminarium is running “Space: A Journey to the Moon and Beyond” (where you can even leave your own “footprints” in virtual moon dust) and Wild (based on an African safari) throughout the winter.
+Illuminarium is running “Space: A Journey to the Moon and Beyond” (where you can even leave your own “footprints” in virtual moon dust) and “Wild” (based on an African safari).
+You can also take part in immersive viewing parties during NFL season with gameday food and drink.

 iLuminate